chinedufn/dipa/README.md

 If the hair length hasn't changed the diff will be a single byte.

-However, whenever the client's hair length changed there would be up to an additional 17\* bytes in the payload to variable integer encode the new `u128` value.
+However, whenever the client's hair length changes there will be up to an additional 17\* bytes in the payload to variable integer encode the new `u128` value.

 But, what if you knew that it was impossible for a client's hair length to ever change by more than `100` units in between state updates?